PrairieLearn/PrairieLearn/docs/assessment.md

 For practice exams it is often desirable to make a *multiple instance* assessment by setting the option `"multipleInstance": true`.
 This will allow students to create new assessment instances and try the whole assessment repeatedly.

-## Enabling groupwork for collaborative assessments
+## Enabling groupWork for collaborative assessments

 By default, assessment instances are tied to only one user.
-By setting `groupwork: true`, groupwork-related options will be enabled in the web interface, allowing multiple students to work on the same assessment instance.
+By setting `groupWork: true`, groupWork-related options will be enabled in the web interface, allowing multiple students to work on the same assessment instance.

-### Instructor options for groupwork
+### Instructor options for groupWork

 ![Instructor group assignment page](groupwork_instructor_interface.png)